+Before I decluttered, I was always a little disappointed with my clothing options.
+Surprisingly, after getting rid of stuff I didn’t like, the stuff I did like seemed to shine even brighter.
+And I’ve kept it up so that every new item that comes in shines as brightly.
 The most important lesson I learned from Marie Kondo’s “get rid of what doesn’t spark joy” movement is that one can’t go through the multi-day purge without being more mindful of what’s coming back in.
-When shopping, it’s always in the front of your mind that this might just become more clutter.
-But it can be hard to go from mindless shopping to mindful shopping.
+After decluttering, it’s always in the front of your mind when shopping that what you buy might just become future clutter.
 Here are some tips I’ve found to make the transition from mindless shopping to consistently buying what you love, at least for your wardrobe.

 - Do I like this as much or better than the clothes I already have?

 - Will this be as useful to me than the clothes I already have?

 - Will this item fit in with the clothes I already have?